 - Could you work with this photographer – check out any references or testimonials from people that have used them before.
 Talk to them and get a feel if the chemistry will be right between you.

 One of the elected subjects during my photography studies at college in the UK was fashion – learning how to light subjects, how to style images, how to bring out the best in the models by putting them at ease and feeling relaxed.
 It was an excellent foundation for my commercial business.

 Since completing these formal studies some years ago, I have continued to hone my skills in these areas through many personal professional development courses and through working with clients at all levels from the small business owner to the staff of large commercial organisations.
 Today I offer my clients the benefit of this training and experience to help them promote themselves and their business through producing high quality headshot photographs they are proud of.

-Don’t call Uncle Bob, talk to us today we are based in Svelvik, Drammen not so far from Oslo and let’s discuss how we can produce the quality images that your business deserves and let your customers see the great people they will be buying from.
+Don’t call Uncle Bob, talk to us today.
+We are based in Svelvik, Drammen not so far from Oslo.
+Let’s discuss how through our commercial headshot photography services we can produce the quality images that your business deserves.
+Let your customers see the great people they will be buying from.
 Contact.